alstampe/reskill-at-dnb/README.md

 Features.csv - store descriptions (type, category etc) Train.csv - mainly weekly sales at the stores over a timespan, with additional data (CPI, unemployment rate etc)

+Libraries used, as shown by imports : import numpy as np import pandas as pd import matplotlib.pyplot as plt import seaborn as sns from sklearn.decomposition import PCA from sklearn.preprocessing import StandardScaler from sklearn.ensemble import RandomForestClassifier from sklearn.model_selection import train_test_split from sklearn.metrics import confusion_matrix, accuracy_score import matplotlib.image as mpimg from matplotlib import pyplot as PLT from sklearn import preprocessing as p from sklearn.cluster import KMeans from sklearn.datasets.samples_generator import make_blobs
+%matplotlib inline

 My intention was to apply Unsupervised leaning skills on the data to find out if these could be of use to identify clustering patterns relevant for business questions.
+Specifically I used StandardScaler, pca analysis for component reduction and KMEans for clustering.
-The Notebook contaons code for celaning, modeling , joining dfata and then applying pca and kmeans clustering transformations.
+The Notebook contaons code for cleaning, modeling , joining data and then applying pca and kmeans clustering transformations.

+RESULTS
+I omitted some columns and recioded date information for simplicity.
+The 3 datasets were joined to one.
+Pca method identifyed 7 as a good value for reduction for next step.
+The Kmeans method showed 7 clusters as a good choice for clustering.
+Finally I retreieved the results and used these for evaluating the clusters.
+See resukts below for details.
+Clusteirng was useful for handlng the data, but with my choices of data prep I did not obtain any completely unforeseen correletions.
+Store size is impiortant for sales, as is store type.
+Unemployment rates correlates with lower sales, and it seems higher temperatures do, too - maybe indicating lower financial level in southern areas.
+Fuel prices did not seem to have any impact.

 The data is presented in a short Blog on Medium.